 Although there is a defence to possession of child abuse material based on legitimate medical or health research, there is no defence based on artistic merit.
 Artistic merit may, however, be a factor in deciding if something is "likely to cause offence to a reasonable adult".

 The provisions do not apply to a film or publication that has been classified or granted an exemption under the Classification of Publications, Films and Computer Games Act (NT).
-(Classification Act) See below for more information on the classification system and exemptions.
+See below for more information on the classification system and exemptions.

 Context